Neuroevolution in Games: State of the Art and Open Challenges: Fitness Evaluation

-A more principled solution to the existence of (or need for) multiple fitness functions is to use a \emph{multiobjective evolutionary algorithm} (MOEA)~\cite{fonseca1993genetic,coello2002evolutionary}.
+A more principled solution to the existence of (or need for) multiple fitness functions is to use a \emph{multiobjective evolutionary algorithm} (MOEA)~\cite{fonseca1993genetic,coello2002evolutionary,deb2002fast}.
 Such algorithms try to satisfy all their given objectives (fitness functions), and in the cases where they partially conflict, map out the conflicts between the objectives.
 This map can then be used to find the solutions that make the most appealing tradeoffs between agents.
+These solutions, in which none of the objectives can be improved without reducing the performance of one of the other objectives, are said to be on the \emph{Pareto Front}.
 Multiobjective evolution has been used to balance between pure performance and other objectives in several ways.
-For example,~\citet{van2009robust} used an MOEA to balance between driving well and driving in a human-like manner (similar to recorded playtraces of human drivers) in a racing game. ~\citet{agapitos2008generating}, working with a different racing game, used multiobjective evolution and several different characteristics of driving style to evolve sets of NPC drivers that had visibly different driving styles while all retaining high driving skill. ~\citet{schrum2008constructing} is an example of the use of multiobjective evolution to simply increase game-playing performance by rewarding the various components of good game-playing behaviour separately.
+For example,~\citet{van2009robust} used an MOEA to balance between driving well and driving in a human-like manner (similar to recorded playtraces of human drivers) in a racing game. ~\citet{agapitos2008generating}, working with a different racing game, used multiobjective evolution and several different characteristics of driving style to evolve sets of NPC drivers that had visibly different driving styles while all retaining high driving skill. \citet{schrum2008constructing} used the popular multi-objective evolutionary algorithm NSGA-II (Non-dominated Sorting Genetic Algorithm; \cite{deb2002fast}) to simply increase game-playing performance by rewarding the various components of good game-playing behavior separately.